Fideism: Hamann and fideism

 Considered to be the father of modern antirationalism, Johann Georg Hamann promoted a view that elevated faith alone as the only guide to human conduct.
 Using the work of David Hume he argued that everything people do is ultimately based on faith.
 Without faith (for it can never be proven) in the existence of an external world, human affairs could not continue; therefore, he argued, all reasoning comes from this faith: it is fundamental to the human condition.
 Thus all attempts to base belief in God using reason are in vain.
 He attacks systems like Spinozism that try to confine what he feels is the infinite majesty of God into a finite human creation.

 Kant's qualified fideism

-Hamann was a good personal friend of Immanuel Kant, one of the most influential philosophers of the modern era.
-While Kant and Hamann vociferously disagreed about both the use of reason and the scientific method, there were also a number of important points of agreement between them.
-For instance, one of the core views defended in Kant's Critique of Pure Reason is that reason is incapable of attaining knowledge of the existence of God or the immortality of the soul, a point which Hamann would agree with.
+Hamann was a personal friend of Immanuel Kant, one of the most influential philosophers of the modern era.
+While Kant and Hamann disagreed about both the use of reason and the scientific method, there were also a number of points of agreement between them.
+For instance, one of the views defended in Kant's Critique of Pure Reason is that reason is incapable of attaining knowledge of the existence of God or the immortality of the soul, a point with which Hamann would agree.
 The most important difference on this point is that Kant did not think that this gave way to antirationalism, whereas Hamann did.
 As a result, a qualified form of fideism is sometimes attributed to Kant.
 This modified form of fideism is also evident in his famous suggestion that we must "deny knowledge in order to make room for faith".